bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 Debugging packet traversal with tools like `traceroute` does not reflect nodes the packet passed through before getting to the final pod, since the pod assumes direct connectivity.
-To introspect information programmed in the kernel with Open Vswitch you will have to use tools like [odp](https://github.com/weaveworks/go-odp).
+To introspect information programmed in the kernel with Open vSwitch you will have to use tools like [odp](https://github.com/weaveworks/go-odp).
 Debugging an overlay network requires a different thought process from what most linux/network administrators are used to since you have to be cognizant of the fact that